ivaturi/statistical-rethinking-2022/2_bayesian_inference.md

 2. For each explanation, count the number of ways the data could arise
 3. Estimate relative possibility from (2), as a relative value

+**Characteristics of bayesian analysis**

+- There is no _minimum_ sample size.
+- The shape of _the curve_ embodies the sample size.
+- The estimate is the curve; point estimates don't play a big role.
+All calculations and estimation using the bayesian model must always use the entire distribution.
+- There is no one _true_ interval

 ## Resources